An Exploration of Mamba for Speech Self-Supervised Models¶

 Loss & Training¶

-The standard HuBERT training objective is followed: masked prediction loss.
-The Adam optimizer is used with linear warm-up over the first 8% of training steps followed by linear decay.
-Due to computational constraints, training is conducted on a single V100 GPU with a batch size one-quarter of the original.
+The model follows the standard HuBERT training objective: masked prediction loss.
+It utilizes the Adam optimizer with a learning rate that undergoes linear warm-up (first 8%) followed by linear decay.
+Due to hardware constraints, training was conducted on a single V100 with a batch size set to 1/4 of the original configuration.

 Key Experimental Results¶